JHU-PL-Lab/www-fpse/assignments/project.md

 ### Requirements
 Here are some high-level requirements for the projects.

-* All the code must be in OCaml obviously (excepting small bits of glue code or explicit excpetions if you petition)
+* All the code must be in OCaml obviously (excepting small bits of glue code or explicit exceptions if you petition)
 * Use the standard course libraries -- `Core`, `Lwt`, `Yojson` etc -- as your basis, plus any other libraries you find useful.
 * Project groups can be from 1-3 people; non-singleton project groups are preferred.
 * A very rough idea of the scope of the project is around 1000-2000 lines of code per person.
 This will depend a lot on the particular application; we will not be making line count as part of your grade.